-Companies collecting biometric identifiers, such as facial geometry from photographs, must comply with the Illinois Biometric Information Privacy Act.
-The law requires that such companies make certain disclosures and obtain your written consent.
+Companies collecting biometric identifiers, such as face scans, must comply with the Illinois Biometric Information Privacy Act.
 The law provides damages of $1,000 per negligent violation and $5,000 per willful violation.

 You Must Take Action

-This means you cannot get paid unless you take action.
+This means you cannot recover unless you take action.

 But you don’t have to do it alone.
 We will fight to get you the compensation you deserve.